ubdussamad/DAS-utils/Pair_Radio_TX_to_RX.md

 27 When it flashes rapidly, plug it out and back in again
 28. Now you're paired with the radio.
 29. Press RTN to go back to the main screen
-30. You'll see an antenna symbol with a bunch of bars on the top right.
+30. You'll see an antenna symbol with a bunch of bars on the top right the reciever may also say *Telemetry Recovered*
 <img width="137" alt="Antenna with bars" src="https://github.com/user-attachments/assets/e284d4dd-5125-483d-9a82-cd4ed2b45c5a" />

 31. If none of the bars are white (like shown in the picture above), talk to the TA.